Nod Brook WMA, Avon & Simsbury

 May 2, 2012

-Nod Brook is a state owned parcel of land with nothing more than a couple dirt roads – and half of it is in Avon!
-So why am I bothering with writing a page about it?
+Nod Brook is a state owned parcel of land with nothing more than a couple dirt roads – and half of it is often flooded, So why am I bothering with writing a page about it?
 Because, as always, there’s an interesting story here.
-Well, sort of interesting anyway – like this crazy skinny bridge here, for example.
+Well, sort of interesting anyway.

 Nod Brook is a beautiful and easily accessible spot that incorporates open fields, two ponds, and the Farmington River.